nsisongltd/options-pricing-visualizer/README.md

 `ps aux | grep node | cat`

-checked the servers and what is going on
+checked the servers and what is going on, and since both are running and even the frontend vite server is running